Equipping Next Gen Ag Leaders

 Currently she holds the role of Education Director at MFAI.
 She engages with the women of Wisconsin as the Program Director of the Wisconsin Women in Conservation (WiWiC) Program Through the WiWiC project, she is excited to work with women farmers and landowners in Wisconsin bringing knowledge and resources for implementing conservation practices, all the while developing local networks to walk together in conservation.
 She also co-leads the Minnesota Women in Conservation, a project that is an offshoot of WiWIC.
 Esther also plays a big role in working with Urban Community Gardens of Milwaukee, is an experienced Grant writer, and an educator of climate action, soil health and sustainability.

-Dr. Thompson is a research associate at The Land Institute in Salina, KS where she focuses on plant-pathogen interactions in perennial grain crops.
+Prior to her position with the New Roots for Restoration Biology Integration Institute Dr. Thompson was a research associate at The Land Institute in Salina, KS where she focused on plant-pathogen interactions in perennial grain crops.
 Dr. Thompson is fascinated by the research of perennial plants as a benefit to farms by reducing: water usage, soil erosion, pollutants from runoff, and the amount of resources needed to maintain a crop.
 However, little is known about the pathogens that affect these systems.
-Dr. Thompson researches questions surrounding pathogen biology, disease build up over time, and ways to combat diseases in these perennial crops.
+Dr. Thompson researched questions surrounding pathogen biology, disease build up over time, and ways to combat diseases in these perennial crops.

 Jessika Greendeer - Blue Deer Project/Little Sky's Farm